-About Bike to Work Day
+When is Bike to Work Day?

-More than one million Bay Area residents live within five miles of their workplace, an ideal distance for bicycling.
-The work commute only represents 23% of all trips, so consider how you also may be able to bike to shop, to school, for errands, and for social events.
-In a world concerned with climate change, pollution, congestion and wasted time, the question should really be: Why not bike to work?
+More than one million Bay Area residents live within five miles of their workplaces, an ideal distance for bicycling.
+But, commuting to work only represents 23 percent of all trips made by car, so think about how you can also bike to shop, to school, for errands, and for social events.
+In a world concerned with climate change, pollution, and congestion, the question should really be “Why not bike to work?”

 According to the 2013 American Community Survey, over 62,000 Bay Area residents use a bicycle as their primary means of getting to work every day.
 According to the SFMTA, between 2014 and 2015 in San Francisco alone, bike commuting increased by 8.5 percent!
 On Bike to Work Day, we expect tens of thousands of people to bike to work across the Bay Area — with many being first-time bike commuters.

 Registration is not necessary.
 However, by pledging to ride through your local county, you’ll stay connected with activities going on in your community — and have the chance to win a fantastic bike tour donated by Exodus Travel!